rolledback/RestaurantMap/README.md

 ## Contributing ##

 Feel free to contribute to this repo.
 For best results, comment on issues you are interested in so we can discuss it further before you start working.
+See the [Getting Started](/GettingStarted.md) guide for more details.